 Hiking the Barker Dam is an easy 1-mile loop hike that leads to a dam that was created back in the 1900s.
 It’s very rare to find water in the desert, so that’s why this is such a popular place to visit in Joshua Tree.

 Keys View lookout has panoramic views overlooking the Coachella Valley.
 You can drive right up to this point and there is a .2 mile hike up the ridge for an even better view.
 We did not have enough time to get here, but it’s a must-see when you’re visiting the park!

 An example of early settlement in the Mojave desert with small buildings showcasing what life was like back in 1910.
 Admission to Keys Ranch is limited and costs an additional $10.
 The Keys Ranch tours last 90 minutes.

-So there you have it, thanks so much for reading my Best Photo Spots in Joshua Tree, California and you get to visit the park for yourself one day!
+So there you have it, thanks so much for reading my Best Photo Spots in Joshua Tree, California and I hope you get to visit the park for yourself one day!
 For more information check out the park page here!
-For more of my California Guides click here!
+And for more of my California Guides click here!

 pin this post to save for later!